dwightjack/vue-types/packages/docs/namespaced-usage/custom-instance.md

 }
 ```

-## Extending a custom namespaced instance
+## Extending a Custom Namespaced Instance

 Like the default `VueTypes` instance, custom namespaced instances can be extended with the ES6+ [`extend` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends):

-This allow you to setup highly customizable custom validators:
+This allows you to set up highly customizable custom validators:

 ```js
 // ./src/prop-types.js